DareData/lp-foundations/assignments/assignment_4/README.md

-# Assignment 4: Design Patterns
+# Assignment 4: Enums and Text Editors

-The focus of this (final) assignment is about OOP and design patterns.
-And we have bad news: we went to check the Eurostat source and now they are using JSON as a data format.
-Also, the file was zipped.
+The focus of this assignment is about OOP.
+In particular, we want to make sure that we only provide valid values for our countries.
+This is the perfect scenario to make use of the Enum class.

+But going beyond that, our goal is to create the most annoying assignment ever written.
+The twist is that there is an easy way out: VSCode shortcuts.

 > Don't forget to create a branch for this assignment.

-## 1- Design Patterns

-1. Copy the JSON data from the `assignment_4` folder to the `life_expectancy/data` folder.
-2. Refactor your code so that is can accept data in other formats if necessary.
-You can use the [Strategy pattern](https://refactoring.guru/design-patterns/strategy) for this, but you can also use a different one if you prefer.
-3. Ensure you still have complete test coverage and a high `pylint` score.

-## 2- Enums
+## 1- Enums and Shortcuts

-Ok, the final stretch.
-You can do this.
 Passing a country as a string is not very safe (imprecise types are a code smell).
 We can use an enum to make sure that we only pass valid countries.

-1. Create an `enum.Enum` called `Country` with possible country values.
+1. Create an `enum.Enum` called `Region` with **ALL** possible region values.
+You will have to extract the values from the pandas data frame and then copy the result to your `Region` class.
+Use the most appropriate VSCode shortcut/s that you learned about in the [text editor](../../07_text_editors/README.md) module to make your job easier!
-2. Then, modify the necessary functions and tests to accept a `Country` instead of a string.
+2. Modify the necessary functions and tests to accept a `Region` instead of a string.
 Don't forget the type hints.
-3. Finally, add a class method to `Country` that returns a list of all the _actual_ countries (so, it removes values like EU28, EFTA, etc).
+3. Finally, add a class method to `Region` that returns a list of all the _actual_ countries (so, it removes values like EU28, EFTA, etc).
 Add a test for this method.
+Again, make use of as many shortcuts as possible, it will make your life much easier.

-## 3- Code Review
+## 4- Code Review

 As with the previous assignment, a peer should review your code and you will be reviewing the code of a fellow colleague.

-Was your PR approved?
-Great!
-Now you can merge it into `main`, submit the assignment and go celebrate! 🎈